Top 5 Must-Know Requirements to Register a Trademark in Malaysia

 The issue of similarity with other trademarks falls under the purview of Relative Grounds for Refusal of Registration, which will be explained below.

-To protect your brand and the interests of other businesses, your trademark should not closely resemble or be identical to existing trademarks.
-In summary, pursuant to Section 24 of the Trademarks Act 2019, the Registrar shall refuse to register your trademark if there exists a likelihood of confusion on the part of the public if it is identical or confusingly similar with an earlier trademark.
+This is known as Relative Grounds for Refusal pursuant to Section 24 of the Trademarks Act 2019.
+The Registrar shall refuse to register your trademark if there exists a likelihood of confusion on the part of the public if it is identical or confusingly similar with an earlier trademark.

-It is worth pointing out that many have thought that it is an infringement if two trademarks are similar.
+Many people have thought that it is an infringement if two trademarks are similar.
 However, the reality is similarity per se is acceptable, so long as it does not lead to a likelihood of confusion or deception.
-This principle has been laid down by the Court of Appeal in the Malaysian case Bata Ltd v Sim Ah Ba @ Sim Teng Khor & Ors (trading as Kheng Aik Trading) (2006] 6 MLJ 445.
+This principle was laid down by the Court of Appeal in the Malaysian case Bata Ltd v Sim Ah Ba @ Sim Teng Khor & Ors (trading as Kheng Aik Trading) (2006] 6 MLJ 445.

 In determining whether two trademarks are confusingly similar, we do not dissect and compare the words part by part.
 We must consider all the surrounding circumstances, including:

-a.
-The idea conveyed by both trademarks must be compared;
+The idea conveyed by both trademarks must be compared

-c.
-The 1st syllable of the trademarks is of importance;
+1st syllable of the trademarks is of importance

-In light of this, a thorough searches and due diligence in the Government Trademark Office prior to applying for trademark registration, businesses can mitigate the risk of potential conflicts and legal disputes, thus fortifying your brand protection strategies.
+So it's always better do to a thorough search and due diligence in the Government Trademark Office before submitting your application.
+With this, you can mitigate the risk of potential conflicts and legal disputes, thus fortifying your brand protection strategies.

 In Summary

-Contact us today for free consultation to plan a roadmap for your IP protection!
+Contact us today for a free consultation and let’s secure your brand’s future together!

 Written by,